Senate approves Pete Buttigieg as Biden's transportation secretary

 "Pete Buttigieg lacks the experience necessary to oversee the U.S. Department of Transportation," said Sen. Roger Marshall, R-Kan.
 "Fixing municipal potholes and managing bus routes in no way equates to what he will oversee at DOT.
 It is troubling that Pete Buttigieg has openly talked about using his post as a pulpit for social agenda items and supports the cancellation of the Keystone XL pipeline."

-Biden had made rebuilding U.S. infrastructure in a green fashion a top priority for his Administration.
+Biden had made rebuilding U.S. infrastructure in a green fashion a top priority for his administration.
 Biden's climate and infrastructure plan focuses on rebuilding roads and bridges and expanding zero-emission mass transit while boosting electric vehicle infrastructure, including building 500,000 charging stations over the next decade.

-Buttigieg said wants to work with lawmakers in a bipartisan fashion to usher in new plans for updating the nation's roads and bridges, rails and airports.
+Buttigieg said he wants to work with lawmakers in a bipartisan fashion to usher in new plans for updating the nation's roads, bridges, rails and airports.

-Schumer expressed optimism that Buttigieg would help in his backyard in New York by approving the Gateway Tunnel project that languished under the Trump Administration and helping the struggling Metropolitan Transportation Authority, the nation's largest transit network.
+Schumer expressed optimism that Buttigieg would help in his backyard in New York by approving the Gateway Tunnel project that languished under the Trump administration and helping the struggling Metropolitan Transportation Authority, the nation's largest transit network.

 CLICK HERE TO GET THE FOX NEWS APP

-"[Buttigieg] has demonstrated an impressive familiarity with our nation’s entire transportation challenges—challenges which are pronounced in states like my own, where projects like the Gateway Tunnel are a top national priority," Schumer said.
+"[Buttigieg] has demonstrated an impressive familiarity with our nation’s entire transportation challenges – challenges which are pronounced in states like my own, where projects like the Gateway Tunnel are a top national priority," Schumer said.

-The Senate in 2018 confirmed Ric Grennel, who is also openly gay, as ambassador to Germany, which wasn't considered a Cabinet-level post.
-Former President Trump later moved Grennel to serve as acting Director of National Intelligence in 2020 making him the first openly gay person to serve in a president's cabinet.
+The Senate in 2018 confirmed Ric Grenell, who is also openly gay, as ambassador to Germany, which wasn't considered a Cabinet-level post.
+Former President Trump later moved Grenell to serve as acting Director of National Intelligence in 2020, making him the first openly gay person to serve in a president's Cabinet.
 He served there in temporary fashion without Senate confirmation until the upper chamber approved John Ratcliffe as director.

 The Associated Press contributed to this report.